While You’re Pregnant

 Leaving Work for Childbirth & Bonding

-The U.S. is one of the only countries in the world with no law guaranteeing women the right to paid leave for childbirth.
-However, you may have the right to take unpaid leave for childbirth and return to your job.
+The U.S. is one of the only countries in the world with no national law guaranteeing women the right to paid leave for childbirth.
+However, you may have the right to take unpaid leave for pregnancy, childbirth, and to bond with a new child.

-The law may protect your job while you are taking leave after childbirth or adoption.
+The law may protect your job while you are taking leave due to pregnancy, childbirth, or to bond with a new child (including adopted and foster children).

 - If you are covered, the Family and Medical Leave Act (FMLA) allows you to take up to 12 weeks of unpaid time off of work per year for a family health emergency or to take care of a new baby— without losing your job (or your health insurance, if you have it).